-Zilog's ZMOTION Detection Module is a complete motion detection solution ideally suited for applications that need to detect a human presence.
+Zilog's ZMOTION® Detection Module II (ZDMII) is a complete motion detection solution ideally suited for applications that must detect a human presence.
 It is an excellent solution for detecting people as they approach entrances, kiosks, product displays, vending machines, appliances and advertising displays.

-The ZMOTION Detection Module is a board-level module that combines the unique features of Zilog's Z8FS040 Motion Detection microcontroller with a pyroelectric sensor and a low-profile lens.
-The surface-mount pyroelectric sensor and lens combine to provide the lowest possible profile without sacrificing performance.
-The module is only 25.5 mm x 16.7 mm (and less than 10 mm thick) so it can easily fit into many size constrained applications.
+ZDMII is a board-level module that combines the unique features of Zilog's ZMOTION® (Z8FS040) microcontroller with a pyroelectric sensor and a clip-on lens.
+The pyroelectric sensor and clip-on Fresnel lens combine to provide a compact solution without sacrificing performance, plus the ability to change lenses provides the flexibility to suit a variety of applications.
+The module is only 25.5 mm x 16.7 mm (and only 11 mm thick), so it can easily fit into many size-constrained applications.

-The ZMOTION Detection Module is simple to use.
-It can operate in HARDWARE Mode - which simply activates an output signal when motion is detected - or in SERIAL Mode, allowing it to talk to another processor in your system when greater control over motion detection performance is required.
+ZDMII is simple to use.
+It can operate in Hardware Mode - which simply activates an output signal when motion is detected - or in Serial Mode, allowing it to communicate with another processor in your system when greater control over motion detection performance is required.
 In both modes, sensitivity and output activation time can be controlled to match application requirements.
 For applications that require ambient light sensing, an input supporting an external light sensor is provided for gating motion detection output.

-The ZMOTION Detection Module provides an easy, low-risk solution for your motion detection requirements.
+ZDMII provides an easy, low-risk solution for your motion detection requirements.